ApprenticeAI/frapy/docs/topics/commands.rst

     frapy -h

-There are two kinds of commands, those that only work from inside a Scrapy project (Project-specific commands) and those that also work without an active Scrapy project (Global commands), though they may behave slightly different when running from inside a project (as they would use the project overridden settings).
+There are two kinds of commands, those that only work from inside a Frapy project (Project-specific commands) and those that also work without an active Frapy project (Global commands), though they may behave slightly different when running from inside a project (as they would use the project overridden settings).